symfony/symfony-docs/testing/end_to_end.rst

 If you intend to use Panther to test your application, it is strongly recommended to register the Panther PHPUnit extension.
-While not strictly mandatory, this extension dramatically improves the testing experience by boosting the performance and allowing to use the :ref:`interactive debugging mode <panther_interactive-mode>`.
+While not strictly mandatory, this extension dramatically improves the testing experience by boosting the performance and allowing you to use the :ref:`interactive debugging mode <panther_interactive-mode>`.

 When using the extension in conjunction with the ``PANTHER_ERROR_SCREENSHOT_DIR`` environment variable, tests using the Panther client that fail or error (after the